WE MET BEFORE?

 longing.
-This is the crux of all those come here/go away (push/pull) cycles with this couple, and a whole lotta country country western songs!
+This is the crux of all those come here/go away (push/pull) cycles within this coupling, and a whole lotta country western songs!
 In essence, love equals pain, and their intense yearning for love is met, painful sensations they've come to interpret as loving feelings, evaporate.
 At this